aravindkoneru/SimpleScout/README.md

 # SimpleScout
-An FRC scouting program written in node.js and powered by [The Blue Alliance API](http://www.thebluealliance.com/apidocs)
+An FRC scouting program written in node.js and powered by [The Blue Alliance API](http://www.thebluealliance.com/apidocs) and the [FIRST API](http://docs.frcevents.apiary.io/)

 ## Dependencies